jems-rs/jems-rs/content/posts/introducing-gwu/index.md

 }
 ```

-Leveraging the flexibility of `Exec[In, Out]` Gwu also provides a very simple, yet powerful validation func out of the box:
+Leveraging the flexibility of `Exec[In, Out]`, Gwu also provides a very simple yet powerful validation function out of the box:
 ```go
 // ValIn Exec validates the input with the given validation function.
 // If the validation fails, it returns an http.StatusBadRequest and the validation error.